FadhlullahRamadhani/Remote-sensed-correlation-statistics/README.md

 II.
 Classification S-1 process
-D. Aggregate and masking from rice area VH and VV of Sentinel-1 with D-Step1-S1_LEE_VH_AGGREGATE_SPLIT.R and D-Step1-S1_LEE_VV_AGGREGATE_SPLIT.R masking each band according to rice field area (with ArcGIS installed. adjust the folder of ArcPy)
+D. Aggregate and masking from rice area VH of Sentinel-1 with D-Step1-S1_LEE_VH_AGGREGATE_SPLIT.R masking each band according to rice field area (with ArcGIS installed. adjust the folder of ArcPy)

 E. Building S-1 the model
 1. Extracting on points from S-2 classification just for four rice condition: 1.
 Bare land, 2.
 Vegetative, 3.
 Reproductive, 4.
 Ripening.
-The dataset is S1_LEE_DATA_ML_v7_WEST_USED.xlsx
+The dataset is ML_S1_100m_2020_v1.xlsx

-2. Only data with good pixel quality is processed

-3. Building the model using SVM Radial and tuning it using E-ML_S1_LEE_2019_v7_WEST.R
+2. Building the model using SVM Radial and tuning it using E-ML_S1_100m_2020_v1.R

-4. Change RDS path file to best model on F-step1-2019_classify_S1_LEE_allresV4_3212.R
+3. Change RDS path file to best model on F-step1-2019_classify_S1_LEE_allresV4.R

 F. Running S-1 the model
-1. Run F-step1-2019_classify_S1_LEE_allresV4_3212.R for classifying\
+1. Run F-step1-2019_classify_S1_LEE_allresV4.R for classifying

 2. Run F-step2-2019_merge_S1_12days.R for merging between S-1 tiles